 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Vikki also appeared on It’s Good, Except It Sucks talking about Thor, which you can find here.
+Vikki made another appearance on It’s Good, Except It Sucks talking about Thor, featuring a particularly inventive suggested alternative use for Mjolnir; you can find it here.

-Vikki has also appeared on Tim’s nostalgia podcast Looks Unfamiliar – talking about Animalympics, Conrad’s War, Paul Biegel, Deathworld, The Last American and The Secret Cabaret – which you can find here.
+Vikki has also appeared on Tim’s nostalgia podcast Looks Unfamiliar – talking about Animalympics, Conrad’s War, Paul Biegel novels, Deathworld, The Last American and The Secret Cabaret – which you can find here.